apache/celeborn/docs/monitoring.md

     - PartitionSize
         - The size of estimated shuffle partition.
     - PartitionWritten
-        - The active shuffle size.
+        - The active shuffle size of workers.
     - PartitionFileCount
-        - The active shuffle partition count.
+        - The active shuffle file count of workers.
     - OfferSlotsTime
         - The time for masters to handle `RequestSlots` request when registering shuffle.